Bleaching My Brows Was The Best Beauty Decision I Ever Made

 Daring, spontaneous, wild... these are not words anyone would ever use to describe me.
 I grew up in Connecticut, I shop at the Gap, and I only recently got my first bikini wax.
 Basically, I'm the Rory Gilmore of the Refinery29 beauty team.
 But when a co-worker recently dared someone to bleach their brows, in a very out-of-character move, I volunteered without even making a list detailing the pros and cons.
 I was in a transformative mood — and I couldn't wait.

-Roxie Darling, New York-based colourist at Hairstory Studio (and the genius behind one writer's platinum hair journey), was to be my bleaching fairy godmother.
+Roxie Darling, New York-based colorist at Hairstory Studio (and the genius behind one writer's platinum hair journey), was to be my bleaching fairy godmother.
 I knew if anyone could turn me into the type of person who gets photographed during NYFW, it was her.
 (Spoiler alert: That still didn't happen this season, so I give up.)
-But before the bleach job, I booked an appointment with celebrity hairstylist Mark Townsend for a shag cut and colourist Jenna Perry, who works out of Ion Salon in NYC, for some Lily Collins-inspired colour, which she told me would contrast better with my new brows than my medium-brown shade would.
+But before the bleach job, I booked an appointment with celebrity hairstylist Mark Townsend for a shag cut and colorist Jenna Perry, who works out of White Rose Collective in NYC, for some Lily Collins-inspired color, which she told me would contrast better with my new brows than my medium-brown shade would.
 Then, it was time.

-Roxie Darling, New York-based colourist at Hairstory Studio (and the genius behind one writer's platinum hair journey), was to be my bleaching fairy godmother.
+Roxie Darling, New York-based colorist at Hairstory Studio (and the genius behind one writer's platinum hair journey), was to be my bleaching fairy godmother.
 I knew if anyone could turn me into the type of person who gets photographed during NYFW, it was her.
 (Spoiler alert: That still didn't happen this season, so I give up.)
-But before the bleach job, I booked an appointment with celebrity hairstylist Mark Townsend for a shag cut and colourist Jenna Perry, who works out of Ion Salon in NYC, for some Lily Collins-inspired colour, which she told me would contrast better with my new brows than my medium-brown shade would.
+But before the bleach job, I booked an appointment with celebrity hairstylist Mark Townsend for a shag cut and colorist Jenna Perry, who works out of White Rose Collective in NYC, for some Lily Collins-inspired color, which she told me would contrast better with my new brows than my medium-brown shade would.
 Then, it was time.

 Advertisement